Priyosmita/ecoprint/README.md

 ## 🚀 Introduction

-EcoPrint is a powerful web application designed to empower individuals and organizations to understand, manage, and reduce their carbon footprints. <br/>Leveraging <b>Cutting-edge AI technology</b>, <b>Secure Decentralized Data Storage</b>, and <b>Interactive VisualizationTtools</b>, EcoPrint offers a comprehensive and user-friendly platform for promoting sustainable living and environmental stewardship.
+EcoPrint is a powerful web application designed to empower individuals and organizations to understand, manage, and reduce their carbon footprints. <br/>Leveraging <b>Cutting-edge AI technology</b>, <b>Secure Data Storage</b>, and <b>Interactive VisualizationTtools</b>, EcoPrint offers a comprehensive and user-friendly platform for promoting sustainable living and environmental stewardship.

 ## 🔥 Features & Perks